 22-10-2024

-Ambassador Italy launches unique resource for history Dutch-Italian relations
+Ambassador launches resource Dutch-Italian relations

 Italian ambassador Giorgio Novello launched a pioneering digital edition of the very oldest diplomatic correspondence between the Netherlands and Italy at the Mauritshuis in The Hague on Friday 18 October.